Britman72/AT_presence/README.md

 ### Step 1.

 Create the folder "AT_presence" on your webserver.
 Typically you will create the folder under your public_html folder.
-Upload this project's contents to the folder.
+Upload this project's contents to the folder, with the exception of the example folder.

 ### Step 2.